callei/Dotfiles/README.md

 ## Download Suggestions

-Based on your configuration, you will need these packages:
+Based on the configuration, you will need most of these packages:

 ```txt
 hyprland